-Physical and emotional abuse of children by other children will not be tolerated and will be dealt with.
+- Physical and emotional abuse of children by other children will not be tolerated and will be dealt with.
 Parents/carers will be kept informed of actions taken.
-Concerns regarding abuse will be referred immediately to Children's Social Care (The Integrated Front Door) and the police.

-- Parents/carers or students can report abuse by contacting social care on 01204 335100.
+Concerns that meet the significant harm threshold will be referred immediately to Children's Social Care (The Integrated Front Door). - Parents/carers or students can report abuse by contacting social care on 01204 335100.
 Sexual abuse can also be reported through a Dedicated helpline for victims of abuse in schools | NSPCC and Stop abuse together (campaign.gov.uk) - We will ensure students are believed and listened to and support is put in place.
 This may include a safety plan.
 Sanctions will be put in place where required.